 I grew up in Swindon and moved to Aberdeen to embark on my medical training.
 I graduated in 2004 and worked in the Highlands and then New Zealand before returning to Swindon to complete my medical training.
 I have worked in Malmesbury for the last 12 years and my interests within medicine include Orthopaedics and Dermatology and I hold a diploma in Dermatology.
 Outside work I enjoy outdoor activities including skiing, scuba diving and hiking.

 Dr James Hanslip

 I joined the Practice in March 2015.
 I grew up in the south of England before leaving to study medicine in Liverpool.
 I graduated in 2004 and worked in various hospital specialties, particularly surgery and emergency medicine, before embarking on GP training.
 After qualifying as a GP I joined a partnership in Liverpool where I worked for 4 years.
 After 15 happy years in Liverpool we decided to relocate to the south to be nearer to family.
 I have particular interests in musculoskeletal and sports medicine, dermatology and minor surgery.
 But most of all I enjoy the variety that general practice brings.
 My wife is a doctor and we have 2 children.

 Dr. Liz Johnson

 I trained in Bristol and have worked in North Somerset and Gloucestershire before moving to Malmesbury.
 I enjoy the variety of General Practice and getting to know patients and their families.
-My interests include chronic disease, mental health, paediatrics and women’s health; including the fitting of contraceptive coils and implants.
+My interests include chronic disease, mental health, paediatrics and women’s health.
 Outside of work I enjoy spending time with my two young children.

 Dr Melanie Blackman